thomas-roos/aws-greengrass-lite/docs/spec/libraries/logging.md

 - [logging-1] The maximum logging level can be configured at compile time in order to reduce binary size.
-- [logging-2] The logging functionality can be swapped out at compile time by providing a non-weak definition for the logging implementation function.
-- [logging-3] The logging functionality can be swapped out at runtime though LD_PRELOAD on systems that support that mechanism.
-- [logging-4] The default logging implementation logs all compile-time enabled log levels to stdout.
+- [logging-2] The default logging implementation logs all compile-time enabled log levels to stdout.
-- [logging-5] Logging macro usages report syntax and usage warnings even when the logging level is disabled at compile time.
+- [logging-3] Logging macro usages report syntax and usage warnings even when the logging level is disabled at compile time.

 ## Compilation Macros